Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 ### Hey! if it's a text file, I can use Microsoft Word!

 {% caption Guy, I can't understand you %}
-{% asset_img browser-dont-understand-word.svg 400 190 A Word file speaking an incomprehensible language to a browser %}
+{% asset_img browser-dont-understand-word.svg 400 190 "A Word file speaking an incomprehensible language to a browser 'A Word file speaking an incomprehensible language to a browser'" %}
 {% endcaption %}

 In short: *you can't use Microsoft Word*